maschkef/little-linux-helper/docs/PROJECT_DESCRIPTION.md

 However, for variables like `LH_PKG_MANAGER` and the array `LH_ALT_PKG_MANAGERS`, which are determined by detection functions (`lh_detect_package_manager`, `lh_detect_alternative_managers`), there's a subtlety.
 If a module sources `lib_common.sh` (which is standard practice to access library functions), this can affect how these specific variables are seen.
 Sourcing might re-declare them (potentially as empty) as defined in `lib_common.sh`'s global scope, shadowing any inherited values.

+Therefore, to ensure these variables are correctly populated within a module's execution context:
+- Modules needing `LH_PKG_MANAGER` (e.g., for package installation prompts via `lh_check_command` or direct package manager interactions) should explicitly call `lh_detect_package_manager()` immediately after sourcing `lib_common.sh`.
-Therefore, to ensure `LH_PKG_MANAGER` and `LH_ALT_PKG_MANAGERS` are correctly populated and available within a module's execution context, **modules should explicitly call `lh_detect_package_manager()` and `lh_detect_alternative_managers()` respectively, immediately after sourcing `lib_common.sh`.** This pattern is the recommended approach for all modules needing these variables.
-This makes the module self-sufficient in setting up these particular configurations, avoiding potential issues with variable shadowing or complex array exports.
+- Modules needing `LH_ALT_PKG_MANAGERS` (e.g., for interacting with Flatpak, Snap, etc.) should explicitly call `lh_detect_alternative_managers()` immediately after sourcing `lib_common.sh`.
+This makes the module self-sufficient in setting up these specific configurations as needed, avoiding potential issues with variable shadowing or complex array exports.
 Variables defined only within a function in `lib_common.sh` (without `export`) are only visible within that function.

 ### 4. External Dependencies (System Commands)